Amazon greenlights 'Gilmore Girls' creator's next project

 Hot off the heels of the "Gilmore Girls" revival at Netflix, Amazon is committing to Sherman'Palladino's next project, "The Marvelous Mrs. Maisel."
 The company said it has approved two seasons for the show, the first time it has opted to commit to more than one season and a likely indictor of its hopes for success.

-Amazon has ramped up its slate of original programming as it looks to bulk up a service -- once seen as a throw-in to Prime customers eager for two-day shipping -- as it goes toe to toe with streaming giant Netflix.
+Amazon is ramping up its slate of original programming as it bulks up its streaming service -- once seen as a throw-in to Prime customers eager for two-day shipping -- and goes toe to toe with rival Netflix.